FlavioMili/FlavioMili/README.md

-21 years old
+- 21 years old <br>
-Computer engineering student at Politecnico di Milano Currently studying at Universidad Complutense de Madrid
+- Computer engineering student at Politecnico di Milano <br>
+- Currently studying at Universidad Complutense de Madrid<br>

 <!---
 FlavioMili/FlavioMili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.